slathrop/vue-hugo-netlify-spa-demo/README.md

 The API backend would, for purposes of this demo, be hit by a Vue.js, Nuxt, Axios, Vuetify SPA front-end.

-And the hope is to have all of the pieces in this one monorepo deploy via Netlify upon any push to master.
+And the hope is to have all of the pieces in this one monorepo deploy via Netlify upon any push to master (see related discussion [here](https://github.com/netlify/netlify-cms/issues/1325)).

 So to summarize: